-Turbolift is a distribution interface for Rust programs made by Dominic Burkart.
-Today, it provides a simple interface for distributing programs over a Kubernetes cluster.
-Support for other distribution managers is planned.
+Turbolift is a toy distribution interface for Rust programs.
+It provides a simple proof‑of‑concept for distributing programs over a Kubernetes cluster.

 How It Works

 With Turbolift, the programmer tags specific functions to be converted automatically into services, which are distributed, and handles communication between the main program (which is not distributed) and each generated service.
 Distribution can be activated with a feature defined in the project's Cargo.toml (cargo doc, example).

 Here is an example of a program that distributes a function as a Kubernetes service using Turbolift:

 extern crate lazy_static; use Mutex; use K8s; use on; /// Instantiate the global cluster /// manager.
 We provide a function /// that allows the cluster manager /// to make images available to the /// cluster.
 With `5`, we set each /// service to autoscale from 1 to 5 /// replicas depending on traffic. lazy_static! /// Takes a container built in /// local Docker and makes the image /// available to the cluster.
 This /// usually means uploading the /// image to a private registry. /// Input is the image tag in local /// Docker.
 Output is the image /// tag that should be used in the /// cluster, or an error. /// /// In this example, we're uploading /// to a local repo via kind. /// This function is distributed /// using the `on` macro.

 When applied to a function with the output type T, Turbolift causes the function to return a future of Result<T, turbolift::DistributionError>.

 There are no additional configuration files; the orchestration is part of the code.
 There isn't a lot of configuration at all– Turbolift doesn't provide the customizability of a more complex distribution interface.
 But, the exciting thing about Turbolift is that, for programs that do fit the pattern, the code change to enable distribution is extremely minor.